 How to Choose a Bike

 Buying a bike is a considered purchase.
-There’s a lot that goes into selecting the right bike, particularly considering all the available bike styles, not to mention other nuances like your suspension system, gearing, frame materials, and more.
-It’s always best to visit your local bike store to get an expert opinion.
+A lot goes into selecting the right bike, particularly considering all the available bike styles, not to mention other nuances like your suspension system, gearing, frame materials, and more.
+If you’re a novice, that’s why it pays to visit your local bike store to get an expert opinion.

-If you’re just getting started, keep these three factors in mind:
+If you’re just getting started, keep these factors in mind:

 - What type of bike will best fit your needs?